hane1818/Algorithm_HW5_maximum_flow/README.md

 # Algorithm_HW5_maximum_flow
-Learn how to implement Edmonds-Karp algorithm to find maximum flow from source to sink
+Learn how to implement Edmonds-Karp algorithm to find maximum flow from source to sink.

 ## How to use
 ```bash